Centrelink is a government agency that provides income support and other assistance to older Australians.

 Carer or Family Members Who Live in Primary Residence

-How do we get this done?
+How do we get an Assets & Income Assessment?

 Aged Care Decisions cannot organise an Assets and Income Assessment on your behalf.
 You will need to contact Centrelink to organise an Assets and Income Assessment.